Applications are now closed for this role.

 How to apply for this job

-Please send your CV, and a covering letter (no more than two sides of A4) explaining why you want this job and why you would be right for it to us firstname.lastname@example.org by midnight, 11th January 2022.
+Please send your CV and a covering letter (no more than two sides of A4 for each) explaining why you want this job and why you would be right for it to email@example.com by midnight, 25 July 2022.

 Please also submit an example of your written communication skills, which could be a blog, article, report or a particularly effective social media post.
 Please do not send us more than two sides of A4 of examples (if it’s a long article/report just send us the summary or an extract).

 We will use an anonymised system to assess candidates to reduce the potential for unconscious bias.
-We plan to interview in the week of the 24th January.
+We plan to interview on the 8th and 9th August so please keep those dates free.